EasyG0ing1/CyberPunkCodeHack/README.md

 Lets break it down...

-We'll use this example and go through the com.simtechdata.process:
+We'll use this example and go through the process:

 ![](images/ScreenCap1.png)